Song, Nam Yuen: History

 Song is considered one of the oldest tambons of the Nam Yuen district, together with Yang and Dom Pradit, as well as Ta Kao, which was later split off to create Nam Khun district.
 During the reign of King Mongkut, the area was covered by Champasak's Ban Chanla Na Dom (บ้านจันลานาโดม); currently is Dom Pradit, a former district relegated to tambon in 1912.
 In 1969, Song became the seat of a newly established small district (king amphoe) affiliated with Det Udom, named "Nam Yuen," which was later promoted to an independent district in 1974.
 However, it lost the district's seat status when the eastern region, where the district government office is located, has become an autonomous division called tambon Si Wichian in 1981.

 Tambon Song was once wholly governed by its subdistrict council until the establishment of the Sukhaphiban Nam Yuen area (สุขาภิบาลน้ำยืน) in 1973; since then, a populous area in the district's town center has been broken off and managed by a newly formed government.
-The subdistrict council was later upgraded to the Subdistrict Administrative Organization (SAO) in 1997, and, effectively on December 12, 2013, it was later promoted to a subdistrict municipality.
+The subdistrict council was later upgraded to the Subdistrict Administrative Organization (SAO) in 1997, later on December 12, 2013, it was promoted to a subdistrict municipality.
 Meanwhile, Sukhaphiban Nam Yuen, which covers some parts of both Song and Si Wichian due to the 1981 subdistrict separation, was promoted to a subdistrict municipality in 2005.